andrscrrn/pizza-guy/README.md

 If you already have a big list of urls of files that you want to download but you don't know how, this is your module.

-The idea is to support really big lists of files that would be insane to download by hand.
+The idea is to support really big lists of files that would be insane to download simultaneusly since Node would break for this kind of cases.

 ## How to use